-YEAR 4
+YEAR 4 ART THEORY III: 030517403 ARTT301

-ART THEORY III: 030517403 ARTT301 Weekly Tuition: 2 Lectures, | Tutorial.
+Weekly Tuition: 2 Lectures, I Tutorial.

+Duration: 32 weeks.

-Examination: Cumulative quarterly assessment of at least 8 assignments to constitute 100%
+Examination: Cumulative quarterly assessment of at least 8 assignments to constitute

+100% of final mark.

 The syllabus is aimed at providing the student, through participation in seminars, presentation of papers and formal lectures, the following competencies appropriate to the third level of study: